v-souza/Projects/README.md

 # Projects Repository

-Welcome to the **Projects** repository, where I share various scripts and tools developed for my scientific research projects.
-This repository primarily focuses on **transcriptomic and Genomic analysis**, offering solutions for RNA-Seq, gene expression analysis, mutational profiling, and more.
+Welcome to the **Projects** repository, where I share various scripts and tools developed for my scientific research projects in the field of **cancer genomics and transcriptomics**.

-Here you’ll find a variety of scripts in **Shell**, **R**, **RStudio**, **Python**, and **Perl**, which serve as the backbone for the processing, analysis, and visualization of large-scale transcriptomic/Genomic datasets.
+Here you’ll find a variety of scripts in **Shell**, **R**, and **Python**, which serve as the backbone for the processing, analysis, and visualization of large-scale transcriptomic/Genomic datasets.

 ## Key Highlights:
 - **RNA-Seq Data Processing:** From raw sequencing data to quality control and downstream analysis.